Confucian Analects, Titbits ☼Quotations are from Arthur Waley's translation (2007). Book data is further down.

 Confucius believed that a good ruler would be self-disciplined, would govern his subjects through education and by his own example, and would seek to correct his subjects with love and concern (Analects 2.3; see also 13.6).

 "Good government consists in the ruler being a ruler, the minister being a minister, the father being a father, and the son being a son" (Analects 12.11).

-Confucius judged a good ruler by his having de (te) ("virtue"), a sort of moral force to rule and gain by.
+As for "virtue" and morality, de, Confucius judged a good ruler by his having de (te) ("virtue"), a sort of moral force to rule and gain by.
 (Analects 2.1).
 Ways to cultivate a ruler's de included binding nobility in complex hierarchical relationships of obligation and indebtedness.
 He describes de as a measurable force that one can "return," "cultivate," "extend," and "heighten" (Analects 1:9; 7:3; 19:2; 12:21).

 Some understandable questions are: "How can I make de return if it has been stolen from me?
 How may I cultivate it, extend it and heighten it if I hardly understand what de is?"
 Confucius said, "Those who understand virtue are few and far between."
 (Analects 15:3)

 De is a very complex and sweeping term among the Chinese of old.
 For all that, de is a key concept in Chinese philosophy, usually translated "inherent character; inner power; integrity" in Taoism, "moral character; virtue; morality" in Confucianism and other contexts, and "quality; virtue" (guna) or "merit; virtuous deeds" (punya) in Chinese Buddhism.
 Arthur Waley believed that de was better translated "power" than "virtue".
 "Selfhood-power; selfhood-integrity" are two other attempt at laying bare what de is about.